What is your destiny? Are you to rule the universe as a deified being with God?

 As God is our Father, we are to be "conformed to the image of His Son," Jesus is God, Jesus is our brother, are we not to be in the family of God and truly be deified?

-Furthermore, the Bible teaches that "God is love" (1 John 4:8,16).
+Furthermore, consider that the Bible teaches that "God is love" (1 John 4:8,16).
 Love is what life is all about (see also What is the Meaning of Life?).

 Christians are to display the love of God towards their neighbor and strive to be perfect as God is perfect: